tkuriyama/sudoku/solver/README.md

 # JSON Log

-The Elm visualization expects log data as `type Model = List (Step Action Transform Stack Board)` (where Action, Transform, Stack, and Board are type aliases defined in `Main.elm`).
-In Python terms, this is a list of lists, where each list logs state for a single step in the solver.
+The Elm visualization expects log data as a list of steps, where `type alias Step = { count : Int, action : Action, transform : Transform, stack : Int, score: Int, board : Board }`.
+Action, Transform, Stack, Score, and Board are type aliases defined in `Main.elm`).
+In Python terms, this is a list of dicts, where each list logs state for a single step in the solver.

-The `solver_logging.py` version of the solver implements the logging, ultimately writing the list of lists to a JSON consisting a single object with key `model`.
+The `solver_logging.py` version of the solver implements the logging, ultimately writing the list of dicts to a JSON consisting of a single object with key `model`.

-The `test.json` file (included in this directory) logs the iteraitons of the first puzzle from `sample.txt`:
+The `easy.json` file (included in this directory) logs the iterations of an easy puzzle defined in `solver_logging.py`.

 ```
-√ solver % jbro test.json -c 100
+√ solver % jbro -c 100 easy.json                                                                                    (master)sudoku

 > Show first 100 chars of file
 {
   "model": [
+    {
+      "action": "None",
+      "board": [
         [
           0,
-      "Nothing",
-      "Rows",
-      1,
-      [
-        [
-          1,
+          0,
 ```